-Wouldn’t have met him if i didn’t take my trip to India
+Wouldn’t have met him if I didn’t take my trip to India

 When it’s “on season” there are loads of westerners touring the country.
 Everyone seems to stay on the same path because of the fact most areas are very seasonal.

 Painting class in Udaipur

-Goa, India is probably the most tourist friendly.
-It’s known for it’s trance drug-induced parties and beaches, so the locals are very used to girls in bikinis and westerners riding their scooters around from bar to bar.
+If you’re still not ready to jump feet first, I’d start your trip in Goa.
+It’s known for its trance, drug-induced parties and beaches, so the locals are very used to girls in bikinis and Westerners riding their scooters around from bar to bar.

 Sadhus (holy men) hanging out

-Want to read more about this?
+Want to read more about backpacking India?

 - Check out this article as a follow-up two years later.